Evans-Brian/twitchTweetBot/readme.md

 Additionally, users may tag the bot in a Tweet containing a game name or streamer name.
 If the name is found in the database, the bot will respond to that user with the top 5 streamers for that game or the top 5 games for that streamer. image

+Note: Tweet responses are sent every 30 minutes.
+The cadence could be improved by adding the tweet response code to a file separate from *main.py* and running that file with Cron more frequently.
+A web hook could also be used for instantaneous response.

 ## Installation and Setup Instructions